Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 Admissions Office

-Students are engaged through simulated clinical experiences, small group sessions and directed study.
-Course offerings emphasize knowledge acquisition, problem solving through critical analysis and thought, patient-centered focus, professional demeanor, inter-professional collaboration, and guide the student’s development of a holistic approach to clinical practice.
-The Burrell College of Osteopathic Medicine’s clinical training curriculum is community-based and conducted in its affiliated hospitals and clinics under the supervision of a faculty in multiple medical specialties.
+Course offerings guide the student’s development of a holistic approach to clinical practice by emphasizing knowledge acquisition, clinical problem solving with a patient-centered and professional focus, and interprofessional collaboration.
+BCSOM’s clinical training curriculum is community-based and conducted in its affiliated hospitals and clinics under the supervision of a faculty in multiple medical specialties.

 Premedical Coursework